UCL-ARC/myriad-python-analysis-example/README.md

 - clone this repository using Git into your scratch space,
 - change the current working directory to the root directory of the cloned repository.

-## Setting up Conda environment on Myriad
+## Setting up a virtual environment on Myriad

-Myriad has a range of software pre-installed, including a module for [Minconda](https://docs.anaconda.com/miniconda/), which we will load to give us access to the [Conda command line interface](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) to create a Python environment to run our script in.
+Myriad has a range of software pre-installed, including modules for [various versions of Python](https://www.rc.ucl.ac.uk/docs/Installed_Software_Lists/module-packages/).
+Here we will load a Python version from one of the pre-installed modules and then [create a virtual environment to install our project specific dependencies in](https://www.rc.ucl.ac.uk/docs/Software_Guides/Installing_Software/#using-your-own-virtualenv).

 > [!TIP]
-> In some cases you may be able to instead use [the `python3/recommended` bundle module](https://www.rc.ucl.ac.uk/docs/Installed_Software_Lists/python-packages/) to run your script if it already contains all of the Python package dependencies you need.
+> In some cases you may be able to instead use the packages bundled with the [`python3` modules on Myriad](https://www.rc.ucl.ac.uk/docs/Installed_Software_Lists/python-packages/) to run your script if they already include all of the Python package dependencies you need.
-> We illustrate the approach of setting up a Conda environment here as in some cases you may need specific packages or versions packages that are not available in the `python3/recommended` bundle module.
+> We illustrate the approach of setting up a virtual environment here as in some cases you may need specific packages or versions packages that are not available in the `python3` bundle modules.

-Here we will create our Conda environment and install the necessary packages into it on a _login node_ on Myriad.
+Here we will create our virtual environment and install the necessary packages into it on a _login node_ on Myriad.

 > [!CAUTION]
 > The login nodes are the machines you gain access to when logging in to the cluster via `ssh`.